150+ Page Chemistry Packet!

 Don’t forget to check your PayPal email address for the download link.

-When you click on the Buy Now button below, it will take you to Paypal.
-Upon receipt of payment you will immediately get a link to download this pdf in your browser.
-You will also receive an email from SendOwl Downloads which will give you a link to download.
+You will receive an email from SendOwl Downloads which will give you a link to download.
 (Check the email linked to your PayPal account.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
 You can also reach me by using the contact form. ~Liesl

 $6.99 Physical and Chemical Properties of Matter Unit (see bundle option) Matter: Elements, Compounds, Mixtures; Organization of the Periodic Table; Molecular vs. Structural Formulas; Describing Matter: Physical and Chemical Properties; Density Activities – Mass÷Volume; Mixtures: Solutions, Colloids and Suspensions (suggested for grades 5-8)